What is the future of work?

 So what will the future physical office look like?
 For one thing, it will probably be environmentally-conscious.
 Personal private offices and cubicles are disappearing in favor of mixed-plan workspaces with comfortable lounge areas, private meeting rooms that can be booked on demand, and plenty of natural light and green spaces — increasingly seen as key to employee happiness, productivity, and wellbeing.
 Partly as a result of these innovations, corporate hierarchy is also adapting.
 Management often circulates amongst the general population in open areas, and offices are also becoming more productive as communication and worker satisfaction improves.

 Of course, the future is uncertain.
-But we have plenty of reason to be optimistic about the green, digital, flexible, multicultural, meaningful and creative workplaces sure to be coming our way in the next five, ten, or 15 years.
+But we have plenty of reason to be optimistic about the green, digital, flexible, multicultural, meaningful and creative workplaces like the Mindspace coworking office space Brooklyn that are sure to be coming our way in the next five, ten, or 15 years.
 Nobody really knows exactly how we’ll work in the highly globalized and fluid economy of tomorrow, but there is one thing we do know for sure — it’s going to be interesting.